Program for Commercially Sexually Exploited Children (CSEC):

 Kristi House began leading the Miami community response to commercial sexual exploitation of children (CSEC) in 2007 with a program encompassing collaboration, prevention and treatment.
-Project GOLD has brought the legal and provider community together around the issue of child sex trafficking, while providing health, social and legal services linkages, and mental health support to sexually exploited girls, ages 11-17.
+Project GOLD has brought the legal and provider community together around the issue of child sex trafficking, while providing health, social and legal services linkages, and mental health support to sexually exploited girls, ages 12 to 18.

 Project GOLD also focuses on raising awareness about the reality of children being bought and sold in the commercial sex industry and building community capacity to treat and heal victims.
 Kristi House specialists have trained thousands of professionals throughout the U.S. on CSEC.
 Kristi House advocated for the Florida Safe Harbor Act, which became law in 2013, now assuring exploited children are viewed as victims of crime rather than as perpetrators.

-More than 350 children in the past seven years have received services on an outpatient basis through Project GOLD.
+More than 500 children have received services on an outpatient basis through Project GOLD.
 Project GOLD uses a strengths-based, survivor-advised approach to help girls see a better future for themselves and restore their lives.
-The project has received three major federal grants from the Department of Justice for its leadership and programming around the issue of child sex trafficking.
+The project has received several major federal grants from the Department of Justice for its leadership and programming around the issue of child sex trafficking.
 The program seeks to: